build-week-devdesk-queue-2/marketpage_mackie/README.md

 My Notes:
 I found and took my inspriation from the Lambdaschool.com page as well as the training kit.
 Using a color picker extension I was able to extract the colors from the lambda website to use within my own design.
 Images were also extracted from the website and from a free stockphoto page Pixabay.com.

+The idea behind my design is to keep it simple.
+Helpdesks should be functional and practical first, but good design should still exist.
+I spent hours researching other helpdesks and not many are "modern".
+I have taken my path on this attempting to keep a clean but usable healpdesk.